dirtyhenry/tech-articles/_posts/2010-08-07-same-site-for-desktop-and-mobile.md

 {% asset grid-portrait.jpg alt="Grid page rendering on an iPhone with portrait orientation" %}

 {% asset grid-landscape.jpg alt="Grid page rendering on an iPhone with landscape orientation" %}

-## Conclusion

-I'll soon adapt this website, quickly put together with ZPIP so that it uses these methods and is adapted, with a nice design, to the iPhone and the iPad.
-Stay tuned.

-## Useful resources:

-- [Fluid Grids][3]
-- [Responsive Web Design][4]
-- [Fluid Images][5]

 [1]: ../../assets/grid.css
 [2]: ../../assets/grid-demo.html